-- Before connecting connections, earth the device at the ground wire connection if present. - Hazardous voltages may be present in all switching parts that are connected to the power supply. - Hazardous voltages may also be present in the device even after disconnecting the supply voltage. - Provide single core conductors with sleeves. - Only connect screw-type terminals with a matching number of pins and of the same type. - If the device is not operated according to the documentation, protection is no longer ensured and hazards can be posed by the device. - De-energise the system before starting work.
+- Before connecting connections, earth the device at the ground wire connection if present. - Hazardous voltages may be present in all switching parts that are connected to the power supply. - Hazardous voltages may also be present in the device even after disconnecting the supply voltage. - Provide single core conductors with sleeves. - Only connect screw-type terminals with a matching number of pins and of the same type. - De-energise the system before starting work.